Stuart Hall 'raped teenage girls in BBC dressing room'

 Mr Wright said: "She reports that, in fact, her husband tried to blackmail her into giving him money, failing which he would inform her family of the sexual abuse that she had suffered.
 His conduct, not surprisingly, led to their estrangement."

-The court heard about the second alleged victim, "girl B", who said she was raped and indecently assaulted by Stuart Hall between ages of 12 and 15.'His toy'
+The court heard about the second alleged victim, "girl B", who said she was raped and indecently assaulted by Stuart Hall between ages of 12 and 15.

 The jury was told it coincided with his abuse of "girl A".

 Prosecutors said the first attack happened while the girl was cleaning stables and Mr Hall arrived unannounced.

 Mr Wright said: "He approached her in the stables, partially removed her clothing and raped her against a wall."

 The court heard that as the girl grew up, she too showed an interest in a TV career and would go to the BBC studios, where Hall would rape her in his dressing room.

 Mr Wright continued: "His sole concern was self-gratification.

 "She was, we say, his toy, to be used and abused as he saw fit."